vkbo/novelWriter/README.md

 * A set of meta data keyword/values starting with the character `@`.
 This is used for tagging and inter-linking documents, and can also be included when generate a project outline.
 * A variety of thin and non-breaking spaces are supported.
 Some of them depend on the system running at least Qt 5.9.
+Earlier versions of Qt will unfortunately strip them out when saving.
 * Tabs can be used in the text, and should be properly aligned in both editor and viewer.
 This can be used to make simple tables and lists.
 Full Markdown tables and lists are not supported.
 Note that for HTML exports, most browsers will treat a tab as a space, so it may not show up like